-We complemented the above analysis with a top-down approach, as we typically apply when rating SME loan transactions, and as described in more detail in our methodology report, Moody's Global Approach to Rating SME Balance Sheet Securitizations, October 2015.
-Starting from Italy's (Baa2/P-2) base rating proxy for SME of Ba2, we evaluate the portfolio based on:
+We complemented the above analysis with a top-down approach.
+Starting from Italy's (Baa3/P-3) base rating proxy for SME of Ba2, we evaluate the portfolio based on:

-- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 50.8% of the portfolio, and one notch benefit for large corporates) - 2.
+- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 49.5% of the portfolio, and one notch benefit for large corporates) - 2.
 The borrowers' sector of activity.
 For example, we applied a 3⁄4-notch penalty to loans whose underlying borrower was active in the construction sector and a two-notch penalty for borrowers classified as real estate developers.
-If no information is provided for the sector of activity for a lessee (0.8% of the portfolio) we applied a one-notch penalty
+If no information is provided for the sector of activity for a lessee (1.4% of the portfolio) we applied a one-notch penalty